Really Love (film)

 Really Love is a 2020 American romantic drama film directed by Angel Kristi Williams and co-written with Felicia Pride.
-The film is set in Washington, D.C. and centers the romance between a struggling artist (Kofi Siriboe) and an ambitious law student (Yootha Wong-Loi-Sing).
+The film is set in Washington, D.C., and centers the romance between a struggling artist (Kofi Siriboe) and an ambitious law student (Yootha Wong-Loi-Sing).

 Really Love debuted in October 2020 at AFI Film Festival.
-It received mainly positive critical reception and holds an 86% rating on Rotten Tomatoes.
+It received mainly positive critical reception and leads Wong-Loi-Sing and Siriboe received a Special Jury Recognition for Acting at South by Southwest.

 Plot

 "Set in a gentrifying Washington, D.C., a rising Black painter tries to break into a competitive art world, while balancing a whirlwind romance he never expected."